 The short answer is: Press the Volume up and Lock buttons on your phone at the same time to capture a screenshot.
-For a more in-depth explanation on how to take a screenshot on an iPhone X using alternative methods, read on.
+For a more in-depth explanation of how to take a screenshot on an iPhone X and newer using alternative methods, read on.

-Since the iPhone X has ditched Touch ID in exchange for Face ID, the process of taking screenshots is a little different than with previous iPhones.
-While it might take a little to get used to at first, you will have it down in no time.
-With iOS 11, you can also do even more with screenshots by marking them up with a variety of different coloring tools and sharing them across social media, text messages, and email.
+Since Apple ditched Touch ID with the iPhone X series in exchange for Face ID, the process of taking screenshots is a little different than with previous iPhones.
+If this is your first iPhone since the change, then it might take a little getting used to at first, but you will have it down in no time.
+Since iOS 11, you can also do even more with screenshots by marking them up with a variety of different coloring tools and sharing them across social media, text messages, and email.

 Taking screenshots with physical buttons